Learn languages naturally with fresh, real content!

 Explore By Region

-flag India launched Bharat Taxi, a driver-owned ride-hailing app in Delhi, giving drivers 80% of earnings and enhancing safety with real-time monitoring and emergency response.
+flag India launched Bharat Taxi, a driver-owned ride-hailing app in Delhi, giving drivers 80% of earnings and enhanced safety features.